Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 10. Reconnect the water outlet line: Thread the outlet line connection back onto the new valve’s outlet port.
 Hand-tighten first, then use the wrench to snug it firmly but not excessively tight.
 Over-tightening compression fittings can crack the valve body.

 11. Reconnect the water inlet line: Reattach the incoming water supply line to the inlet port of the new valve.
 Hand-tighten, then use the wrench to secure it.
 Open the water shut-off valve in your home to restore water pressure.
-Check for any leaks at the connections.
-If water drips from the connections, turn off the water and tighten the fitting another quarter turn.
+Check for any leaks at the connections—if water drips, turn off the water and tighten the fitting another quarter turn.

-12. Reconnect the electrical harness: Carefully align the wire harness connector with the solenoid coil terminals on the new valve.
+12. Reconnect the electrical harness: Align the wire harness connector with the solenoid coil terminals on the new valve.
 Push straight in until you hear or feel a click, indicating a secure connection.

 13. Reinstall the access panel: Push the plastic access panel back into place and secure it with the screws you removed earlier.